FindMyFriends/api/README.md

 Please see issues for more information.

 ## Installation
+Import certificate (`docker/nginx/ssl/rootCA-Development.pem`) to your browser to support HTTPS.

 Run docker environment, then exec into php image and run:
 `make init`
 then exec into database image and run: